Henry Lee Lucas: Arrest, confession to murders of Powell and Rich

 On January 20, 1982, Lucas convinced Powell to run away with him to avoid child welfare authorities.
 They lived as nomads, eventually traveling to California, where an employer's wife asked them to work for her infirm mother, 82-year-old Katie Pearl Rich.
 Three weeks later, Rich went missing, as were Lucas and Powell.
-Her relatives admonished them for failing to do their jobs and for writing checks on Rich's bank account.
+Rich's relatives admonished Lucas and Powell for failing to do their jobs and for writing checks on Rich's bank account.

-While hitchhiking, Lucas and Powell were picked up by the minister of a Pentecostal religious commune called The House of Prayer, located in Stoneburg, Texas.
-Believing Lucas and the 15-year-old Powell were a married couple, the minister found Lucas a job as a roofer while allowing the couple to stay in a small apartment on the commune where they attended church services.
+While hitchhiking, Lucas and Powell were picked up by the minister of a Pentecostal commune called the House of Prayer, located in Stoneburg, Texas.
+Believing Lucas and the fifteen-year-old Powell were a married couple, the minister found Lucas a job as a roofer while allowing the couple to stay in a small apartment on the commune while they attended church services.
 However, Powell became argumentative and homesick for Florida.
 Lucas explained her absence by claiming that she left at a truck stop in Bowie, Texas.

 On June 10, 1983, Lucas was arrested on charges of unlawful possession of a firearm by Texas Ranger Phil Ryan.
 While in jail, Lucas wrote a letter to the sheriff: "I have killed for the past 10 years and no one will believe me.
 I cannot go on doing this.
 I also killed the only girl I ever loved."
 He later confessed to the murders of Powell and Rich.
-Lucas claimed he had lured Powell to an isolated field in Denton, Texas on August 23, 1982, stabbed her in the chest, engaged in necrophilia with her corpse before he dismembered and decapitated her and scattered her body pieces.
-In Ringgold, Texas on September 16, 1982, he reportedly lured Rich to join him in a search for Becky on a camping ground.
+Lucas claimed he had lured Powell to an isolated field in Denton, Texas, on August 23, 1982, stabbed her in the chest, engaged in necrophilia with her corpse before he dismembered and decapitated her, finally scattering the pieces of her body.
+In Ringgold, Texas, on September 16, 1982, Lucas reportedly lured Rich to join him in a search for Powell on a camping ground.
 He then stabbed her in the chest, killing her, then carved an inverted cross on her chest and had sex with her corpse before stuffing her body into a drainage pipe.

 Lucas led police to their purported remains.
 However, forensic evidence alone was inconclusive, and the coroner was unable to positively identify either corpse.
-Lucas's participation in the investigation would serve to boost his credibility in later confessions to other crimes.
+Lucas' participation in the investigation would serve to boost his credibility in later confessions to other crimes.
 Lucas later denied involvement, but the consensus is that he did murder Powell and Rich.